Configuring OIDC-based SSO

 This table outlines where you can find the these values in select IdPs.

-The accuracy of this table is not guaranteed as external product UIs are not closely monitored.
+The accuracy of this table isn’t guaranteed as external product user interfaces aren’t closely monitored.

 IdPDiscovery URL valueClient ID and client secret value